dennisXZX/react-dashboard/README.md

 Launch test runner and run all the tests.

-## Considerations
-- Lazy load is implemented for each view

 ## Future Improvement
-- Implement memoised selector using `re-select`
+- Implement memoised selector using `re-select` so to reduce unnecessary mapStateToProps calls.
-- Mobile UI design could be improved.
+- Handle data loading and error states.
+Currently data loading and error are handled in reducer, but it's not reflected in the UI.
+- Implement lazy loading.
+Add routing for table view and pie view so we can take advantage of lazy loading.